ericzundel/hohoho2022/README.md

 an onboard neopixel LED that can change colors.
 I also wired in a few components:

-- An external LED just for fun
+- A single color external LED just for fun
+- A pushbutton
 - A dumb LED strip with all the LEDs wires so you can control the color of all of them at once.
-- A PIR sensor that can detect a person nearby.
+- A [PIR](https://learn.adafruit.com/pir-passive-infrared-proximity-motion-sensor) sensor that can detect a person nearby.
 This is used for turning on lights automatically, burglar alarms, and and things like that.

 I put [CircuitPython](http://circuitpython.org) onto the microcontroller